-David, his fone, was the ninth Earle; he married Marrion Hay, daughter to William, Earle of Erroll, and begot David, the wicked Mafter of Craufurd.
-He married

-Sinclar, daughter to the Lord Sinclar of Ravensheugh, and begot David.
-This wicked Master, amongst other cruell acts, imprisoned his father, who out of displeasure against his sone, disherished him, and disponed the Earledome to David Lyndsay, laird of Edzell, who set him at libbertie.
-David, laird of Edzell, was the tenth Earle; he married first Jean Gray, daughter to the Lord Gray, and she had children to him, Margaret Lyndsay, Lady Drummond.
-He, by the threats and allurements of Cardinal Beatone, was forced to dispone the Earledome back againe to David, sone to the wicked Master; and thereafter married the second time to

-Campbell, daughter to Campbell, laird of Caddell, and begot with her sones.
-David,

-Beatone, natural daughter to the Cardinal, begotten upon Marrion Ogilvie his concubine.
+David, his fone, was the ninth Earle; he married Marrion Hay, daughter to William, Earle of Erroll, and begot David, the wicked Sinclar, daughter to the Lord Mafter of Craufurd.
+He married Sinclar of Ravensheugh, and begot David.
+This wicked Mafter, amongst other cruell acts, imprisoned his father, who out of displeasure against his sone, disherished him, and disponed the Earledome to David Lyndfay, laird of Edzell, who fett him at libbertie.
+David, laird of Edzell, was the tenth Earle; he married first Jean Gray, daughter to the Lord Gray, and she had children to him, Margaret Lyndfay, Lady Drummond.
+He, by the threats and allurements of Cardinal Beatone, was forced to difpone the Earledome back againe to David, fone to the wicked Mafter; and thereafter married the Campbell, daughter to Campbell, laird of Caddell, fecond time to and begot with her fones.
+David, fone to the ill Master, was the eleventh Earle.
+He married Margaret Beatone, natural daughter to the Cardinal, begotten upon Marrion Ogilvie his concubine.
 David, his fone, was twelfth Earle; he married Jean Stuart, daughter to John Earle of Atholl.
 David, his fone, was thirteenth Earle; he married Jean Ker, daughter to Mark Ker Lord Newbottle and first Earle of Lothian, the widdow of John Lord Boyd: he was a ryotous liver; he killed Sir Walter Lindsay of Balgayes; was therefore imprisoned in the Castle of Edinburgh, where he dyed, bot had no sones.
-This David, the thirteenth Earle, was divorced from his first lady, Jean Ker, with whom he had only a daughter, Lady Jean Lyndsay; and married the second time to Lillias Drummond, daughter to David Lord Drummond, bot had no children with her.
+This David, the thirteenth Earle, was divorced from his first lady, Jean Ker, with whom he had only a daughter, Lady Jean Lyndfay; and married the fecond time to Lillias Drummond, daughter to David Lord Drummond, bot had no children with her.

 Sir Harie Lyndfay of Kinfaunes, was the fourteenth Earle; he was the fone of David the eleventh Earle, by Margaret Bettone, his wife; he married Beatrix Chartowres, heretrix of Kinfaunes.
 George his fone was the fifteenth Earle; he married Anna Sinclar, daughter to the Earle of Caithnes; he went to Germany, and was killed in the warr, and had no children.
-Lodovick, his brother of the fecond marriage, begotten upon Euphame Shaw, daughter to the laird of Sauchie, wes fixteenth Earle of Craufurd; he married Margaret Grahame, daughter to William Earle of Monteith, and widdow of the Lord Garleis; he difponed his title to John Earle of Lyndfay of Byres in Fyfe, referving his own lifetime; whereupon, after his death, John was confirmed in Parliament to that title, and it was ratifyed to him by King Charles the First; and now he has his place in Parliament, which pertained to the old Earles of Craufurd: And thus the great and old family of Craufurd had an end, whereof there is not any direct cadet remaining except the Laird of Edzell.
+Lodovick, his brother of the fecond marriage, begotten upon Euphame Shaw, daughter to the laird of Sauchie, wes fixteenth Earle of Craufurd; he married Margaret Grahame, daughter to William Earle of Monteith, and widdow of the Lord Garleis; he disponed his title to John Earle of Lyndsay of Byres in Fyfe, referving his own lifetime; whereupon, after his death, John was confirmed in Parliament to that title, and it was ratifyed to him by King Charles the First; and now he hes his place in Parliament, which pertained to the old Earles of Craufurd: And thus the great and old family of Craufurd had an end, whereof there is not any direct cadet remaining except the Laird of Edzell.